RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 # RISC OS ArtWorks Blend Groups

-⚠️️ Blend Groups are not very well understood and this document may contain errors ⚠️️
+⚠️️ Blend Groups are not very well understood and this document may contain omissions and errors ⚠️️

 ## Table of contents